pp4rs/foundations-installation-guide/docs/commandLine.md

 If you get an answer that the command line tools are already installed, you can just continue to the next step.

-* Second,  install Homebrew by opening a terminal and pasting the following command:
+* Second,  install Homebrew by copying and pasting the following command into a the terminal:

 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"